Resources: Zooniverse: AI4Mars

-The six terrain types you will identify are bedrock, float rock(s), sand, pebbles, hill/peak, and vein.
-Pebbles, sand, and bedrock are seen above from left to right: first two examples of pebbles, then one of sand, then finally two of bedrock.
-Bedrock is generally flat and smooth and appears patchy with frequent gaps between the main smooth rocks.
-The rocks are firmly attached to the ground.
-Though generally flat, sections of bedrock can be elevated.
-The Mars rovers usually have success traversing bedrock.
-Float rocks are rocks on the ground not firmly attached to the ground.
-You could pick them up; though they might need a bit of digging out and might be heavy, picking up these rocks would not be impossible.
+The three terrain types you will identify are sand, soil, and bedrock.
+These are seen above from left to right: first two examples of soil, then one of sand, then finally two of bedrock.
 Sand appears like sand at the beach, fine and powdery and sometimes in rippled sand dune structure.
 The rover can easily get stuck in sand, leaving deep tire tracks in it, and needs to try to avoid it.
-The pebbles terrain is a compacted mix of pebbles and finer dirt, appearing almost like a soil.
-The rovers can move easily over pebbles, as with bedrock, leaving light tracks in their wake.
-Hill/peak is any pointed feature that is not a rock or a sand dune, but a larger part of the landscape.
-Veins, or streaks across rocks of a contrasting color, may also may an appearance, but these are very uncommon.
+Soil is a compacted mix of dirt and pebble.
+The rovers can move easily over soil, leaving light tracks in their wake.
+Bedrock is generally flat and smooth and appears patchy with frequent gaps between the main smooth rocks.
+The Mars rovers usually have success traversing bedrock as well as soil.
+Large rocks may also may an appearance, but these are very uncommon.

 How to Use Zooniverse: AI4Mars

 Visit the webpage for Zooniverse: AI4Mars.
-When you arrive at the webpage, click either rounded rectangle under 'Get started v'.
+When you arrive at the webpage, click 'INTERMEDIATE: Color Curiosity MastCam Images' under 'Get started v'.
 You will first be prompted to review a short tutorial.
 Read through this.
-You will then be brought to the main Classify page where on the left of your screen you will see an image from a Mars rover and on the right of your screen you will see a statement that says 'Select points to draw polygons around geological features.' (see below).
+You will then be brought to the main Classify page where on the left of your screen you will see an image from a Mars rover and on the right of your screen you will see a statement that says 'Select points to draw polygons around different types of the surface.' (see below).

-Click on a feature that you see present in the image ('bedrock', 'float rock(s)', 'sand', 'pebbles', 'hill/peak' or perhaps 'vein'.
+Click on a feature that you see present in the image ('Sand', 'Consolidated soil', 'Bedrock', or perhaps 'Big rocks'.
 Then use the application's image-interactive ability to click to draw verticies of polygons until you've encompassed the feature you identified.
-If you selected 'bedrock', green lines will be drawn when making your shape, if you selected 'float rock(s)', teal lines will be drawn, if you selected 'sand', yellow lines will be drawn, etc. When making your shapes, close up a polygon by either double-clicking or clicking on the first point you started on.
+If you selected Sand', green lines will be drawn when making your shape, if you selected 'Consolidated soil', teal lines will be drawn, if you selected 'Bedrock', yellow lines will be drawn, etc. When making your shapes, close up a polygon by either double-clicking or clicking on the first point you started on.
 When drawing a shape, an 'x' sign will appear that, if you click on it, will allow you to erase a shape you're working on if you've made a mistake.
 Classify all features and then click 'Done' in the bottom right (blue star above).
 If at any point in time you need more guidance than what is given on this lab webpage, you can click 'ABOUT', 'TUTORIAL', and 'FIELD GUIDE' (yellow stars above) to read/revisit more information about this Zooniverse project.

 Classify the Images to Produce Training Materials for Artificial Intelligence Mars Navigation Software